RobertPintera/Class-register/README.md

 - Load demo data from settings
 - Light and Dark Mode
 - Import and export data in `.json` format
+- Generate student and test reports in PDF format

 ## Tech stack